 Dementia Friendly Design For Lifts

-A guide on the process of specifying lifts for dementia-friendly design, the principles and a helpful dementia design checklist for your lift…
+A guide on specifying lifts for dementia-friendly design, the principles and a helpful dementia design checklist for your lift…

 Dementia: An introduction